Shape Shifting Light Dark Matter Solitons: Introduction

 The remainder of this paper is organized as follows.
-Section II describes the Hamiltonian used to obtain dark matter BEC soliton predictions and scaling relations.
-Section III describes the resulting self-gravitating soliton properties, including comparisons with previous approximations and Fornax (dSph) observations.
-Section IV describes soliton shape changes as a function of dark matter mass fraction, and the resulting generalized scaling relations between dark matter particle mass, soliton size, density, total mass and velocity dispersion.
-Section V illustrates applications to dark matter dominated dSph and UFD galaxies, leading to the alternative interpretation of observed density-radius scaling relation.
-The results are summarized and discussed in Section VI, including speculations regarding dark matter evaporation and the light-dark-matter hypothesis.
-The Appendix provides details regarding self-gravitating contribution to the soliton potential energy and virial theorem implications, as well as a description of the numerical optimization procedures used to solve the Schr\"{o}dinger-Poisson equation, examples of the resulting optimized coefficients and polynomial approximations provided to facilitate applications of the present predictions.
+Section~\ref{S:SP} introduces the coupled dark matter and point-mass Hamiltonian, and defines the associated mass, energy, and velocity scaling relations.
+Section \ref{S:Jeans} describes the Jeans analysis used to predict stellar velocity dispersion, for direct comparison with aperture weighted and binned velocity measurements.
+Section~\ref{S:Soliton1f} presents the properties of self-gravitating solitons and compares them with previous analytic approximations and with Fornax (dSph) observations.
+Section~\ref{S:SolitonXf} describes soliton shape changes as a function of dark matter mass fraction and derives the resulting relations between dark matter particle mass, soliton size, density, total mass, and velocity dispersion.
+Section~\ref{S:dSphUFD} applies the framework to dark-matter-dominated dSph and UFD galaxies, leading to alternative interpretations of the observed core density--radius scaling relations.
+The results are summarised and discussed in Section~\ref{S:Discussion}.
+The Appendix provides additional theoretical details, including virial-theorem constraints, a description of the numerical optimisation procedures used to obtain analytical (five-Gaussian superposition) solutions of the Schr\"{o}dinger--Poisson equation, as well as tabulations of the resulting Gaussian coefficients, polynomial expansions, and galactic modelling predictions.